mulesoft/api-console/README.md

 Use the `raml-js-parser` element to parse YAML data or to download RAML from remote location. __Note__: You may also use our [raml-js-parser-2](https://github.com/raml-org/raml-js-parser-2) node library as it gives the same output.

 Then you must use the `raml-js-enhancer` element to produce data output that is recognizable by the `api-console`.
+The enhancer creates a common data structure and expands RAML types (flattens it's structure so a type doesn't have complex inheritance structure).
+Elements used to build the API Console expects the JSON object to contain complete data about a method / endpoint / type / security scheme and so on.
+They will not look into nor have access to the data in the root of RAML definition.
+The enhancer replaces objects into arrays (adding a `key` property to each item) so it can be used in a templating systems.
+Also `example` property of the RAML is always translated to `examples` array.
+Finally the enhancer creates `fullUrl` property on each HTTP method so the console don't need to compute it each time you open the documentation page.

 #### Example: parsing and enhancing RAML as an input for the console